Cooking at home is healthier and less expensive.

-Once you’re in the store, she recommend focusing on shopping “the perimeter of the grocery store where the fresh foods are located.
-Stay out of the inner aisles if possible,” Parker says.
+Once you’re in the store, she recommends focusing on shopping “the perimeter of the grocery store where the fresh foods are located.
+Stay out of the inner aisles as much as possible,” Parker says.

 Sauza says that these outside aisles typically “contain produce, ready-made salads, fresh meats and low-fat dairy products.
-The middle aisles usually contain all the sugary beverages, processed desserts and pastries, frozen meals, processed food ingredients and most other junk foods.”
+The middle aisles usually contain all the sugary beverages, processed desserts and pastries, frozen meals, processed food ingredients and most other nutrient poor foods.”

 3. Get organized.